 Medical Intervention

 Children who have multiple or severe disabilities, could sometimes be considered the greatest candidates for various types of medical intervention.
 It is very difficult to go into detail on every procedure and implant a child may have to endure or adapt to.
 Physicians and parents work together to decide the best procedure to make the child comfortable, happy, as independent as possible and able to communicate.
 Sometimes medical intervention can be a cochlear implant for a child who may have a hearing impairment, other times it involves a long serious of life long tests and/surgeries.
-Children who require these kinds of medical interventions who seem fragile to the naked eye, just might be the
+Children who require these kinds of medical interventions who seem fragile to the naked eye, just might be the strongest of us all.

-for children with severe and multiple disabilities may include:
+Medical intervention for children with severe and multiple disabilities may include:

 -drug therapy